OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 --------------------
 * Bogie controller address is hard-coded as a macro in BogieController.c.
 There should be a non-volatile way of setting the address of each bogie controller so code doesn't have to be customized for each one.
 * Can't tell direction of magnetic encoder
-* Can't tell when magnetic encoder is stopped

 TO BE TESTED:
 -------------------